 Due to the temporary presence of the Conservatoire Library within the KBR building, the KBR library card gives access to both the Conservatoire Library collections and those of KBR, including its physical and digital collections.

 You can search KBR’s collections via its online catalog and your MyKBR account.
-This is the same account that allows you to reserve your spot in the reading room.
+To do so, simply create your free MyKBR account from the catalog.

 You can also subscribe to a free annual membership for KBR’s electronic resources.
 These resources include major musicological and musical databases such as Grove Music Online, RILM, RIPM, JSTOR, and Cairn.
 Most of the electronic resources are accessible remotely.

-If you do not wish to consult the Conservatoire Library collections or those of KBR but simply wish to study/read/work, you do not need to reserve a spot.
-You can go to the study room with Wi-Fi access or to the open-access spaces in the building.
+If you simply wish to study/read/work without consulting the collections of KBR or CrB, you can go to the study room with Wi-Fi access or to the open-access spaces in the building.

 More information about your visit to KBR.